Managing your community doesn’t have to be a backbreaking grind.

 7 Community management software picks

-Mighty Networks is a all-in-one community management software that offers an intuitive, interactive platform, elegant and responsive courses, and a ton of other goodies built in.
+Mighty Networks is a cultural software platform that gives you a powerful all-in-one community management tool.
+Mighty offers an intuitive, interactive platform, elegant and responsive courses, and a ton of other goodies built in.

-With a Mighty Network, you can deliver a community, membership subscriptions, and online courses in one place, under your own brand.
-And your own Mighty Network will be instantly available on the web plus iOS and Android devices.
+With a Mighty Network, you build customizeable Spaces for your community, and in each Space you can deliver a mix of community, membership subscriptions, online courses, live streaming, events, and more, all under your own brand.
+And your own Mighty Network will be instantly available on the web, plus iOS and Android devices.

 Mighty Networks was ranked the #1 community management software this year by the software ranking site G2.
 It has an overall customer satisfaction score of 90 – the highest of any community management software and had the highest market presence, scoring 88 on the ease of use, 87 on the ease of admin, and 91 on ease of doing business with.